 Hot Issues are major national STI policy priorities, as self-reported by countries in their responses to the OECD STIO 2014 policy questionnaire.

 Main societal challenges identified for STI policy include: i) energy, ii) health and longevity, iii) next-generation infrastructure, iv) local resources and v) reconstruction after the Great East Japan Earthquake.
 Along with the 5th S&T Basic Plan, the government established the Comprehensive Strategy on STI in May 2016.
 It focuses on shaping a world-leading “super smart society” (Society 5.0) that addresses both economic development and societal challenges.
 The Comprehensive Strategy will be revised annually to facilitate flexible policy management.
 In the field of health care and medicine, the government is seeking to become a “health country” with world-class health and medical technology and improved medical supply.
-The Research Centre Network for Realisation of Regenerative Medicine was launched in 2013 to advance induced pluripotent stem cell research, which has been administered by the Japan Agency for Medical Research and Development since 2015.
+The Research Center Network for Realisation of Regenerative Medicine was launched in 2013 to advance induced pluripotent stem cell research, which has been administered by the Japan Agency for Medical Research and Development since 2015.
 Japan also promotes preventive medicine and supportive nursing, in addition to medical treatment.
-The 2nd Basic Programme for Shokuiku Promotion was established in March 2016 and encourages education on food and nutrition.
+The 3rd Basic Programme for Shokuiku Promotion was established in March 2016 and encourages education on food and nutrition.
 In terms of building modern R&D frameworks, new infrastructures that use cutting-edge technologies (e.g. information technologies) and integrated approaches (e.g. Smart Life Project) are being developed to meet the needs of an ageing population.

 Improving the framework conditions for innovation (including competitiveness)

-Japan’s business sector is one of the world’s most R&D-intensive (2.57% of GDP in 2012).
-The STI system is dominated by major corporate groups, which are among the world’s largest corporate R&D investors (Panel 1d, e).
-Business investments in high-technology and medium-high-technology R&D (pharmaceuticals, communication equipment and motors vehicles) (Panel 2) have made Japan a world technology leader.
-Performance in non-technological innovation as measured by trademarks is modest (Panel 1g).
-Public support to the business sector is limited as firms finance 98% of their R&D activities.
+Japan's business sector is one of the world’s most R&D-intensive (2.79% of GDP in 2014).
+The STI system is dominated by major corporate groups, which are among the world's largest corporate R&D investors.
+Business investment in high-technology and medium-high-technology R&D (pharmaceuticals, communication equipment and motor vehicles) has made Japan a world technology leader.
+However, the country’s performance in non-technological innovation, as measured by trademarks, is modest.
+Public support for the business sector is limited, as firms finance 98% of their R&D activities.
 The R&D tax credit is the main public funding instrument.
 The system for carrying forward the excess over the limit for R&D tax credits was abolished in the FY2015 Tax Reform.

 In Japan, innovation by large firms relies less on co-operation with the science base, e.g. contract research with public research institutions, and more on co-operation within corporate groups.
-As a consequence, researchers are highly mobile in the private sector but less so between industry and academia.
-A public-private consortium formed in 2014 encourages researchers’ intersectoral mobility.
+As a consequence, researchers are highly mobile in the private business sector, but much less so between industry and academia.
+To address this challenge, a public-private consortium formed in 2014 encourages the intersectoral mobility of researchers.
 The commercialisation of scientific research has been a priority of Japanese STI policy in recent decades, with a number of measures implemented since the mid-1990s.
-Through the new Centres of Innovation, the government subsidises high-risk collaborative R&D projects on social visions for the coming decade.
-If technology transfer through industry-science co-operation remains weak, universities and PRIs are active in patenting (Panel 1p).
-In 2012, Japan created the Programme for Creating Start-ups from Advanced Research and Technology (START) with USD 191 million (JPY 20 billion).
-START combines government funding and private-sector commercialisation know-how to support the launch of academic start-ups and leverage additional funding for public research.
+Through the Centres of Innovation Programme, the government subsidises high-risk collaborative R&D projects on social challenges for the coming decade.
+Although technology transfer through industry-science co-operation remains weak, universities and PRIs are active in patenting.

-The Comprehensive STI Strategy and the Japan Revitalisation Strategy promote regional revitalisation by taking advantage of regional resources, developing regional infrastructures for innovation, particularly for transfer between universities and industry, and providing greater autonomy in the management of regional projects.
+The Comprehensive STI Strategy and the Japan Revitalisation Strategy, revised in 2014, promote regional revitalisation by taking advantage of regional resources, by developing regional infrastructures for innovation, particularly for transfer between universities and industry, and by providing greater autonomy in the management of regional projects.
 Capitalising on prior cluster initiatives, Japan adopted a new Industrial Cluster Plan in 2014 with comprehensive initiatives to revitalise Japanese industry.